 2.7 “Provide” (or in any other form such as “provides,” “provided,” or “providing”) means the item, service, or permission must be given at no cost, with no additional conditions, and with no deductions from compensation, except that references to “employer-provided” housing are not limited to housing provided at no cost.

-2.8 “Range worker” is as defined by C.R.S. § 8-6-101.5(1)(b) and, as used to define agricultural employees to whom different rights and responsibilities within these rules apply, means an agricultural employee who is paid at least the minimum salary for range workers (as specified in the Publication And Yearly Calculation of Adjusted Labor Compensation (“PAY CALC”) Order, 7 CCR 1103-14, for the applicable year) during periods when they are “principally engaged in the range production of livestock … on the open range” (as defined by C.R.S. § 8-6-101.5(b)), and who is provided without cost or deduction any housing, food, transport, and equipment required for H-2A visa range workers by federal regulations.
+2.8 “Range worker” is as defined by C.R.S. § 8-6-101.5(1)(b) and, as used to define agricultural employees to whom different rights and responsibilities within these rules apply, means an agricultural employee who is paid at least the minimum salary for range workers (as specified in the Publication And Yearly Calculation of Adjusted Labor Compensation ([Deleted:]PAY CALC[Deleted:]) Order, 7 CCR 1103-14, for the applicable year) during periods when they are “principally engaged in the range production of livestock … on the open range” (as defined by C.R.S. § 8-6-101.5(b)), and who is provided without cost or deduction any housing, food, transport, and equipment required for H-2A visa range workers by federal regulations.

 2.9 Temperatures in or applicable to these rules are all on the Fahrenheit temperature scale.

-2.10 “Workday” and
+2.10 “Workday” [means any consecutive 24-hour period starting with the same hour each day and the same hour as the beginning of the workweek.
+The workday is set by the employer and may accommodate flexible shift scheduling.][Deleted: ]

-“workweek” have the same meanings as COMPS Order, Rules 1.12-1.13.
+2.11 [Deleted: ][“W]orkweek” means any consecutive set period of 168 hours (7 days) starting with the same calendar day and hour each week.][Deleted: ]

 Rule 3.
 Heat Illness and Injury Protection.